wizardwithcodehazard/Building-a-Perceptron-Model-Using-Data-Structure-Using-C/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GPL License.
 See the [LICENSE](LICENSE) file for more information.
 ```